Global stocks rally, Europe at record highs, dollar gains

 The University of Michigan's preliminary reading of consumer sentiment came in at 67.4 for May, a six-month low and below the 76.0 estimate of economists polled by Reuters.
 In addition, the one-year inflation expectation climbed to 3.5% from 3.2%.

-"The underlying trend here does it does look as if the dollar's essentially peaking here and then it might decline."
+"The underlying trend here does look as if the dollar's essentially peaking here and then it might decline."

-The pound was poised for a modest weekly loss after the Bank of England (BoE) on Thursday paved the way for the start of rate cuts as soon as next month and data showed the British economy exited a mild recession in the first quarter of this year.
+The pound posted a modest weekly loss after the Bank of England on Thursday paved the way for the start of rate cuts as soon as next month and data showed the British economy exited a mild recession in the first quarter of this year.

 INFLATION AHEAD

-Markets await both next week's producer price index and the consumer price index for signs that U.S. inflation has resumed its downward trend towards the Fed's 2% target rate.
+Markets await both next week's producer price index and the consumer price index for signs that U.S. inflation has resumed its downward trend toward the Fed's 2% target rate.

 Hotter-than-expected inflation reports last month had quashed any lingering expectations of near-term U.S. rate cuts.
-Markets are now fully pricing in a cut only in November though there is still a chance of the Fed moving in September.
+But markets are now fully pricing in a cut only in November, while chances of the Fed moving in September have narrowed.

 In contrast, markets now imply a 50-50 chance of a BoE cut in June and are almost fully priced for August.
 They also imply an 88% chance the European Central Bank will ease in June.